Victoria Falls, Cape Town & Kruger Safari - 12 Days Ÿ Can by customised

 ~Starts Johannesburg, South Africa Ç 11 nights / 12 days ,Ends Johannesburg, South Africa

 Combine the three top destinations in Southern Africa on this popular 12-day trip idea - Victoria Falls, Cape Town and the Kruger National Park.
 You can swop the order of destinations around, change the duration and choose accommodation according to your budget and preference.

 Depart from Johannesburg in the morning for your flight to Victoria Falls (Zambian side or Zimbabwean side).
 Both sides are safe to visit, but the views of the falls are sometimes better on the Zimbabwean side.
 The flight takes 2 hours each way.
 Spend three nights exploring the Victoria Falls area.
-Activities in the area include the following:
+Optional activities (at an addtional cost) in the area include the following:

 - Guided tour of the Victoria Falls

 - Canoeing on the upper Zambezi

 - White water rafting on the lower Zambezi